rcrowther/django-img/README.md

     watermark = 'image/watermark.png'

-The URL is Django static-aware, but will pass untouched if you give it a web URL (like the URLs in Django Media).
+The URL is Django static-aware, but will pass untouched if you give it a web-scheme URL (like the URLs in Django Media).

 The template is scaled to the image-to-be-watermarked, then composited over the main image by 'dissolve'.
 So the watermark is customisable, can be used on most sizes of image, and is usually readable since aspect ratio is preserved.